tvrzna/emptty/README.md

 `VERTICAL_SELECTION` Prints available WM/DE each on new line instead of printing on single line.

+`INDENT_SELECTION` Horizontal offset for vertical selection, useful for centering the menu on screen.

 `LOGGING` Defines the way, how is logging handled.
 Possible values are "rotate", "appending" or "disabled".
 Default value is "rotate".

 `LOGGING_FILE` Overrides path of log file.
 Default value is `/var/log/emptty/[TTY_NUMBER].log`.